Islam in China: Republic of China

 In 1937, during the Battle of Beiping–Tianjin, the Chinese government received a telegram from Muslim General Ma Bufang that he was prepared to fight the Japanese.
 Immediately after the Marco Polo Bridge Incident, Ma Bufang arranged for a cavalry division under the Muslim General Ma Biao to be sent east to battle the Japanese.
 Ethnic Turkic Salar Muslims made up the majority of the first cavalry division which was sent by Ma Bufang.

 By 1939, at least 33 Hui Muslims had studied at Cairo's Al-Azhar University.
 Before the Sino-Japanese War of 1937, there existed more than a hundred known Muslim periodicals.
 Thirty journals were published between 1911 and 1937.
 Although the Linxia region remained a center of religious activities, many Muslim cultural activities had shifted to Beijing.
 National organizations like the Chinese Muslim Association were established for Muslims.
 Muslims served extensively in the National Revolutionary Army and reached positions of importance, like General Bai Chongxi, who became Defence Minister of the Republic of China.

-In the Kuomintang Islamic insurgency, Muslim Kuomintang National Revolutionary Army forces in Northwest China, in Gansu, Qinghai, Ningxia, Xinjiang, as well as Yunnan, continued an unsuccessful insurgency against the communists from 1950 to 1958, after the general civil war was over.
+In the Kuomintang Islamic insurgency, Muslim Kuomintang National Revolutionary Army forces in Northwest China, in Gansu, Qinghai, Ningxia, Xinjiang, as well as Yunnan, continued an unsuccessful insurgency against the Chinese Communist Party (CCP) from 1950 to 1958, after the general civil war was over.
 Muslims affiliated with the Kuomintang also moved to Taiwan within this time.